hongyi18/hongyi18.github.io/_posts/2021-08-16-how-to-make-a-personal-website-on-github.md

 ### Install Jekyll

 Jekyll is a static site generator with built-in support for GitHub Pages and a simplified build process.
 Before you can use Jekyll to create a GitHub Pages site, you must [install Jekyll](https://jekyllrb.com/docs/installation/) and [set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git).
-As an example, you can use following commands to install Jekyll in Win 10 by using the Ubuntu subsystem:
+As an example, you can use following commands to install Jekyll in Windows by using the Ubuntu subsystem (which can be installed by "wsl --install" in Windows PowerShell):

 ```bash
 sudo apt-get update -y && sudo apt-get upgrade -y